MikeSpa/proxy-pattern/README.md

 In this pattern, the proxy contract doesn’t hold the implementation address in storage like an ERC1967 proxy, instead the address is stored in a separate beacon contract.
 The upgrade operations that are sent to the beacon instead of to the proxy contract, and all proxies that follow that beacon are automatically upgraded.

+## Diamond

+This proposal standardizes diamonds, which are modular smart contract systems that can be upgraded/extended after deployment, and have virtually no size limit.
+More technically, a diamond is a contract with external functions that are supplied by contracts called facets.
+Facets are separate, independent contracts that can share internal functions, libraries, and state variables.
+There are a number of different reasons to use diamonds.
+Here are some of them:

+A single address for unlimited contract functionality.
+Using a single address for contract functionality makes deployment, testing and integration with other smart contracts, software and user interfaces easier.
+Your contract exceeds the 24KB maximum contract size.
+You may have related functionality that it makes sense to keep in a single contract, or at a single contract address.
+A diamond does not have a max contract size.
+A diamond provides a way to organize contract code and data.
+You may want to build a contract system with a lot of functionality.
+A diamond provides a systematic way to isolate different functionality and connect them together and share data between them as needed in a gas-efficient way.
+A diamond provides a way to upgrade functionality.
+Upgradeable diamonds can be upgraded to add/replace/remove functionality.
+Because diamonds have no max contract size, there is no limit to the amount of functionality that can be added to diamonds over time.
+Diamonds can be upgraded without having to redeploy existing functionality.
+Parts of a diamond can be added/replaced/removed while leaving other parts alone.
+A diamond can be immutable.
+It is possible to deploy an immutable diamond or make an upgradeable diamond immutable at a later time.
+A diamond can reuse deployed contracts.
+Instead of deploying contracts to a blockchain, existing already deployed, onchain contracts can be used to create diamonds.
+Custom diamonds can be created from existing deployed contracts.
+This enables the creation of on-chain smart contract platforms and libraries.

 ## Potentially Unsafe Operations
 When working with upgradeable smart contracts, you will always interact with the contract instance, and never with the underlying logic contract.
 However, nothing prevents a malicious actor from sending transactions to the logic contract directly.
 This does not pose a threat, since any changes to the state of the logic contracts do not affect your contract instances, as the storage of the logic contracts is never used in your project.